-- Case(s)-based and quality of service review with critical appraisal.
+- Case-based and quality of service review with critical appraisal.

-- The ability to critically evaluate practice and suggest improvements or change.
+- Critically evaluate practice/health service delivery and suggest improvements for change.

 To produce the professional project you will continue to study online.
 Much of the work is self-directed, however you will receive guidance from your tutor throughout the module.